jmandel/cms-rfi-collab/index.md

 *   [Open Innovation and Individual Participation](#principle_open_innovation_individual_participation): Support innovation from all sources, including AI-enabled individual development.
 *   [Fostering Competition Through Open and Fair Market Foundations](#principle_market_competition_foundations): Focus on enabling access, not picking winners.

-#### Recommendations to encourage interest and adoption by ensuring robust and trustworthy data access:
+#### Recommendations to encourage interest and adoption by ensuring robust and trustworthy data access and functionality:
 *   [Mandate API-Accessible, Computable Full EHI Export, Aligning with Industry Specifications](#req_api_ehi_export_argonuat)
 *   [Keep Single-Patient API Certification Current with SMART App Launch & Backend Services Specifications](#req_update_smart_app_launch_cert)
 *   [Ensure Programmatic and Automated Access to Medical Images](#req_programmatic_image_access)
 *   [Establish a "TEFCA Patient-Developer Credential" for Comprehensive, Direct Data Access](#req_tefca_patient_developer_credential): This enables individual innovation by lowering access barriers.
 *   [Empower Individuals with Transparency and Control Over TEFCA Data Sharing](#req_tefca_individual_transparency_control): Builds trust necessary for engagement.
 *   [Ensure Patient Access to Remote, High-Assurance Portal Account Provisioning](#req_coordinated_remote_provisioning_access): Simplifies foundational access.
+*   [Mandate Electronic Pathways for Patient Record Amendment Requests](#req_patient_amendment_pathways): Allowing patients to easily request corrections to their data via portals and apps makes digital tools more empowering and essential.

 CMS should avoid becoming an app "approver" for general health tools, which could stifle innovation.
-Focus on open, secure, comprehensive data pipes, allowing the market and patients to determine value.
+Focus on open, secure, comprehensive data pipes and core functionalities, allowing the market and patients to determine value.
 ### PC-8.
 In your experience, what health data is readily available and valuable to patients or their caregivers or both?

 While basic structured data (USCDI) is increasingly available, much of the richest data remains difficult to access programmatically.